-How is food allergy diagnosed?
-What tests are used to diagnose food allergies?
+How do health care professionals diagnose food allergies?
+What tests do health specialists use to diagnose food allergies?

-To diagnose food allergy, a doctor first must determine if the patient is having an adverse reaction to specific foods.
-The doctor makes this assessment with the help of a detailed history from the patient, the patient's dietary diary, or an elimination diet.
+To diagnose food allergy, a health care professional first must determine if the patient is having an adverse reaction to specific foods.
+A history of foods consumed and resulting symptoms is key information for the physician in the early stages of diagnosis.
+The doctor makes an assessment with the help of a detailed history from the patient, the patient's dietary diary, or an elimination diet.
 He or she then confirms the diagnosis by the more objective skin tests, blood tests, or food challenges.

-History: The history usually is the most important diagnostic tool in diagnosing food allergy.
+History: The health history usually is the most important diagnostic tool in diagnosing food allergy.
 The physician interviews the patient to determine if the facts are consistent with a food allergy.
-The doctor may ask the following questions:
+The health care professional may ask the following questions:

 Dietary diary: Sometimes, a history alone cannot determine the diagnosis.
 In that situation, the doctor may ask the patient to keep a record of the contents of each meal and whether reactions occurred that are consistent with allergy.
 The dietary diary provides more details than the oral history, so that the doctor and patient can better determine if there is a consistent relationship between a food and the allergic reactions.